ThatWugg/muck-itemchoice/README.md

 ### Known Issues
 - When in multiplayer, if more than one player is choosing an item, and one player chooses an item, the other players will not be able to choose an item.
+- With PowerupDrop (https://muck.thunderstore.io/package/SuperGamerTron/PowerupDrop/), dropped powerups will be dropped as if a chest was opened.